m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 # Replace general `foldLeft` and friends with more specific operations

 `foldLeft` is [a very general/powerful method which makes it hard to reason about](http://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html) - it's more or less as powerful as a general imperative `for` loop - though at least it reduces the scope of the "variables" and makes it explicit exactly what is being threaded through each iteration.
-Still, it's best to use more specific constructs when you can:
+So while one of the first steps in making a codebase more functional is replacing looping constructs with `foldLeft` calls, a next step is often to replace that with a more specific/constrained construct:

  * Sometimes there is simply a method for your case e.g. `find`, `forall` `exists`, `groupBy`, `min`, `max` and `partition`.
 ScalaZ `separate` also sees some use.
  * `reduce` should often be `suml` - you may need to define a `Monoid` instance for your type, or use [shapeless-scalaz](https://github.com/typelevel/shapeless-contrib) to derive one